sachinpatil-soc/Splunk-for-Log-Analysis/🚀Project-1: Install and Configure Splunk.md

-# 🚀Project-1:Install and Configure Splunk
+# 🚀Project-1: Install and Configure Splunk

 ## Objective
+In this lab will learn:
-The objective of this task is to install and configure Splunk on an Ubuntu machine.
-By completing this task, will have Splunk up and running to collect and analyze security logs.
+- How to install and configure Splunk on an Ubuntu machine.
+- By completing this task, will have Splunk up and running to collect and analyze security logs.

 ## Lab Setup Requirements
 - System: Ubuntu 22.04 / 20.04 (Server or Desktop)